qcrao/card-theme/README.md

 For advanced customization, you can modify the CSS directly in your Roam Research settings.

 [TODO: Add screenshot of customization options]

+## Acknowledgments

+This theme is built upon several amazing contributions from the Roam Research community:

+- [Masonry Vanilla theme](https://gitmurf.github.io/masonry-vanilla/) by GitMurf, which provides the foundational masonry layout and functionality
+- [Lisa Marie Cabrelli](https://www.youtube.com/@LisaMarieCabrelli/playlists), whose "Roam for Results" course demonstrated the practical application and effectiveness of this theme style
+- The broader Roam Research community for their continuous contributions and improvements to the theming ecosystem

+The combination of these resources inspired the creation of this card-based theme to enhance the note-taking experience in Roam Research.